Business Start-ups: Sole Trader or Limited Company?

 - 4 min read

 Picture the scene: you've had a great idea and spotted a gap in the market from a new, growing trend.
 Or maybe you've left your job and plan to offer your services directly instead.
-Now is a great time to start a business - but should you operate as a sole trader or company?
+Now is a great time to start a business - but should you operate as a sole trader or limited company?

 The answer is: it depends.